HelloMati/gitmergepract/README.md

 README

-Editing line 3 on the develop branch.
+New Stuff on line 3!

 writing more words